High quality applied research.

 People

 Dr. Lisa Klautzer is a co-founder of TEZO Analytics and the co-owner and managing director of an Austrian company dedicated to develop and manage real estate and has recently completed a construction project adding 800m2 of affordable living space to the city center of Graz (AT).
+The emphasis of her recent analytical work lies on policy analysis in the area of socio-technical systems to enhance the societal value of emerging technologies while better navigate uncertainties and mitigate risks.
+The emphasis of her analytical work lies on policy analysis in the area of socio-technical systems to enhance the societal value of emerging technologies while better navigate uncertainties and mitigate risks.
+Her recent focus is, in particular, on artificial intelligence (AI) and distributed ledger technology (DLT).
 Prior to her entrepreneurial activities, she was a researcher at the RAND Corporation, an international think tank, and associate director in the research unit of the global management consultancy CEB (now part of the technological research and consulting firm Gartner).
 Her research ranged from analyzing models for patient-centric health care and new servitization in the medical sector, developing an indicator system for sustainable transportation and mobility, building a data repository and a policy information system for transnational transportation networks, assessing data privacy and security policies, providing strategies for higher education and Science and Technology (S&T) policies, and assessing the link between corporate governance and economic openness, to designing best practices for recruiting a diverse workforce and promoting female leadership.
 She has a law degree from the Karl-Franzens-Universität, Graz (AT), and a Ph.D in policy analysis from the Pardee RAND Graduate School, Santa Monica (USA).

 Dr. Seo Yeon Hong co-founded TEZO Analytics and was a core collaborator throughout February 2023.
 She is currently working in the United Nations World Food Programme's Analytics & Science for Food & Nutrition Team.
 She also has many years of experience consulting the World Bank as a senior economist consultant and worked as a researcher for the RAND Corporation, an international think tank.
 She specializes in cost benefit analysis, monitoring and evaluation, impact evaluation and economic and social research and survey design in many developing countries.
 She earned her M.B.A from the KDI School of Public Policy, Seoul, South Korea and her Ph.D in Policy Analysis from the Pardee RAND Graduate School in Santa Monica, United States.
 Prior to her M.B.A, she worked as a systems engineer for LG Electronics in South Korea and Brazil.
 In her free activities, she enjoys learning about new technologies, cultures and languages around the world.